Engineering Department Admission Statistics

 The Department of Electrical Engineering has two admissions cycles each year:

-- Fall Admissions (deadline for application is July 1st): We admit approximately 130 to 180 students during this admission cycle.
-Students must have completed all prerequisite coursework PRIOR to the application deadline unless they are applying under the Early Admission process for Fall quarter.
-Please see Early and Upper Division admission processes, prerequisites, etc..
+- We admit approximately 130 to 180 students during this admission cycle.
+Students must have completed all prerequisite coursework PRIOR to the application deadline.
+Please see Upper Division admission processes, prerequisites, etc..

-- Spring Admissions (deadline for application is February 1st): We admit approximately 55 to 70 students during this admission cycle.
+- We admit approximately 55 to 70 students during this admission cycle.
 We also get fewer applicants for this cycle in comparison to Fall.
 Students must have completed all prerequisite coursework PRIOR to the application deadline.
-The Department does not have an Early Admission process for this quarter.

 The Admissions committee considers GPA, trends in educational history, and the statement of purpose when considering an applicant.
 The statement of purpose is important to our process in that it gives our admissions committee information to consider beyond just GPA or trends in academic achievement.
 Our admissions process is competitive.
 The overall competitiveness of admission depends on the total number of applications we receive, as well as the general strength of the applicant pool, and it can vary widely from year to year.
 We strongly encourage everyone who meets our minimum admission requirements to apply, but we also urge all applicants to have backup plans as well since we can't predict the future competitiveness of any admission cycle.
 Students wishing to discuss admission in more detail may contact us at firstname.lastname@example.org or 543-2142.